 Hilton Milestone Bonuses

 Hilton offers milestone bonuses once you hit a certain number of nights stayed in a calendar year.
-The first bonus of 10,000 Honors points is awarded when you hit 40 nights.
-You'll earn an additional 10,000 Honors points for every 10 additional nights after 40 nights, with an extra 30,000 Honors points awarded when you hit 60 total nights.
+The first bonus (10,000 bonus points) is awarded when you hit 40 nights.
+You'll earn an additional 10,000 points for every 10 additional nights after 40 nights, with an extra 30,000 points awarded when you hit 60 total nights.
 This is on top of the normal milestone bonus for 60 nights.
 You can continue to earn milestone bonuses in excess of 100 nights, for every 10 nights stayed.

 All Hilton credit cards offer some level of complimentary elite status:

 This status can be enjoyed for as long as your card remains open.
-You do not need to meet any stay or night requirements each year.
-The Hilton Aspire is the only card that offers Hilton Diamond status and the only hotel credit card that offers free top-tier elite status of any hotel chain.
+You do not need to meet any stay or qualification requirements each year.
+The Hilton Aspire is the only card that offers Hilton Diamond status and the only hotel credit card that offers complimentary top-tier elite status in any hotel chain.

 Hilton also offers a status match program for elite members of other hotel programs.
-The requirements have changed over time as well.
-Currently, you can match to either Hilton Gold and Hilton Diamond — depending on your status in other programs.
+The requirements tend to change, and the offerings vary from a status match to a status challenge, and the requirements will depend on your status in other programs.
 You'll need to provide your name, email, Honors number, and proof of elite status in the other program.
 You'll need to show proof of at least one stay in the other program within the past 12 months.

-Hilton offers a lifetime status program — but for only its Diamond elite tier.
-The requirements for lifetime Diamond elite status requires you to have earned Diamond status for at least 10 years (do not need to be consecutive) and either:
+Hilton offers a lifetime status program, but only for its Diamond elite tier.
+The requirements for lifetime Diamond status requires earning Diamond status for at least 10 years (do not need to be consecutive) and either:

-- completed stays totaling at least 1,000 paid and/or reward nights
+- Complete at least 1,000 paid and/or reward nights

-- earned at least 2 million Base Points over the life of your membership
+- Earn at least two million Base Points over the life of your membership

 Hilton Honors Rules and Policies